Leukaemia

-Patients with chronic leukaemia may have some or all of these symptoms but often are diagnosed by chance when having blood tests for other reasons.
+Patients with chronic leukaemia may have some or all these symptoms but are often diagnosed by chance when having blood tests for other reasons.

-People found it hard to describe their sense of feeling generally unwell.
-Elaine said, 'I just didn’t feel quite right'.
-Neil said that one day when he was driving he knew he shouldn’t be on the road.
-It could be difficult to distinguish between symptoms of illness and the effects of stress, the menopause or natural aging, and often the significance of certain symptoms was recognised only in hindsight.
+It could be difficult to distinguish between symptoms of illness and the effects of stress, menopause, or natural aging.
+Often, the significance of certain symptoms was recognised only in hindsight.

 Ann had started to feel generally unwell before having repeated bouts of tonsillitis accompanied by lethargy leading up to her AML* diagnosis.